Veluchs/Veluchs/README.md

+# Data Scientist and Machine Learning Enthusiast

+Hi!
+I'm Simon and I'm currently working as a Data Scientist.
+In my work I am closely following the newest LLM news to leverage the newest achievements in real life products.

- I’m interested in Large Language Models, Python and Physics.
+Appart from my work I am interested in Large Language Models, Python and Physics.

 Happy to collaborate in exciting ML Projects.

 <!---